3-15-26. George Howard Darwin to H. Poincaré

 Dear Monsieur Poincaré,

 Since I last wrote I have continued to work at my subject & have met with unexpected success.
 The most troublesome integrals disappear automatically and a number of others can be obtained rigorously without elliptic integrals.
 I have now arranged the work in a very convenient form & have started a professional computer at the integrals.
 The work will not be very long.
-It would be tedious though not difficult to express them all in EE and FF.
+It would be tedious though not difficult to express them all in and .

 I find also that, by proper interpretation of the symbols and change of third harmonic to second, this result is applicable to this initial Jacobian considered as a deformation of an ellipsoid of revolution.
 I expect to have the result in a day or two, and if it is correct it seems to me absolutely impossible that I can be wrong in the problem of the pear.